galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 > > 1.
 Any plot with `pct_counts_mito` would do here, however the scatterplots are likely the easiest to interpret.
 We'll use the same as last time.
 > > ![Scatter-countsxmito](../../images/wab-scatter-countsxmito.png "Scatterplot - log1p_total_counts (Raw)")
 > >
 > > 2.
 We can see a clear trend wherein cells that have around `5%` mito counts or higher also have far fewer total counts.
 These cells are low quality, will muddy our data, and are likely stressed or ruptured prior to encapsulation in a droplet.
-We will use quite a common cut-off of 5% here, however you must adapt all cut-offs to your data - metabolically active cells might have higher mitochondrial RNA in general, and you don't want to lose a cell population because of a cut-off.
+While 5% is quite a common cut-off, this is quite messy data, so just for kicks we'll go more aggressive with a `4.5%`.
+In general, you must adapt all cut-offs to your data - metabolically active cells might have higher mitochondrial RNA in general, and you don't want to lose a cell population because of a cut-off.
 > >
 > {: .solution}
 {: .question}